 GPISD has a Dual Credit Program partnership with San Jacinto College North Campus.
 Students who are deemed college-ready (4000+ on English II EOC or pass the TSIA) are able to take courses for college credit upon campus approval.
 Students have the opportunity to earn a minimum of 24 hours (8 college classes) of transferable credits.
-Courses cost \$50 each, if students are eligible for the dual credit scholarship program.
+Eligible students pay a minimal fee for the tuition to participate in the dual credit scholarship program.
 Textbooks and transportation are provided.
 Students may take additional courses at their own expense.